sebspion/reqs/draft-ietf-lake-reqs.md

 #### Round trips and number of messages

-Considering the duty cycle of LoRaWAN and associated back-off times, the round trips and number of messages needs to be reduced as much as possible.
+Considering the duty cycle of LoRaWAN and associated unavailable times, the round trips and number of messages needs to be reduced as much as possible.

 #### Power